Contact Us

 For a hi-tech startup, the ideal weight should be around.

-Score each co-founder by their score, and allocate equity based on that.
+Score each cofounder based on their score, and allocate equity based on that.
 Alternatively, you can simply use your instinct as a means of judging who gets what.

-To choose the best co-founder, it’s imperative to approach the search, selection, and onboarding process with top-notch insights.
+To choose the best cofounder, it’s imperative to approach the search, selection, and onboarding process with top-notch insights.
+Oftentimes, HR professionals use digital onboarding solutions to streamline and speed up the process.

 To help you achieve your aim of hiring the most seasoned partner, here are some tips to consider:

-- Hire a co-founder that believes in your idea,
+• Hire a co-founder who believes in your idea

-- Tech partners must have a needed skill set,
+• Tech partners must have the needed skill set

 Tip 1: Seek Out True Believers